subugoe/operandi/README.md

 Check the Nextflow installation guide [here](https://www.nextflow.io/docs/latest/getstarted.html).

 7. In the third terminal start the Harvester

+NOTE: Skip step 7.
+Go to step 8.
+The harvester module is not up-to-date.
+The location of the harvester will change.
+The harvester will no longer talk to the Operandi server.
+Instead, there will be a direct communication between the Harvester and the Service broker module over the RabbitMQ.

 ```sh
 operandi-harvester harvest start --limit 1
 ```